wordofwarning/wordofwarning.org/current/2026-turn/programme/index.md

 Co-choreographed and performed by Orla Collier & Nigel Stewart.<br>Commissioned by Ludus Dance as part of *Looking Back, Moving Forward* at the Dukes Theatre, Lancaster, on 17 October 2025.

 Nigel is a freelance dance artist and Emeritus Senior Lecturer at Lancaster University.
 He has choreographed and performed in the UK, the US, and continental Europe since 1982.<br>Orla is a freelance dance artist, physical theatre practitioner, and life model.
-Having trained at Rambert and Northern School of Contemporary Dance where she performed with Verve, she has created solo work and collaborated on a wide range of site-specific and interdisciplinary projects for UK companies.<br>Sap Dance, the long-running collaboration between Nigel & Orla, have produced short theatre pieces and full-length site-specific rural performance works since 2005.
+Having trained at Rambert and Northern School of Contemporary Dance where she performed with Verve, she has created solo work and collaborated on a wide range of site-specific and interdisciplinary projects for UK companies.<br>Sap Dance have produced short theatre pieces and full-length site-specific rural performance works since 2005.
 They last performed at Turn in 2016.

 Insta <a href="https://instagram.com/orla.collier" target="_blank">@orla.collier</a>
 <hr>